MessIRve: A Large-Scale Spanish Information Retrieval Dataset: Related work

-In addition to these multi-domain datasets, we identified two datasets focusing on specific domains.
-The Spanish Passage Retrieval dataset (\textbf{PRES}, \citealp{kamateri2019test}) contains documents representing articles from reliable Spanish health websites.
-The dataset is made up of health-related queries and employs a pooling method for relevance annotations, whereby human annotators assess the relevance of the pooled, top-ranked documents retrieved by different IR systems.
-Each document is a health-related article.
+Beyond multi-domain datasets, two domain-specific ones exist.
+The Spanish Passage Retrieval dataset (\textbf{PRES}, \citealp{kamateri2019test}) has health-related queries and articles from reliable Spanish health websites as documents.
+Relevance judgments were done via pooling, with annotators reviewing top-ranked results by different IR systems.

-Finally, the Multilingual European Parliament Dataset (\textbf{Multi-EuP}, \citealp{yang-etal-2023-multi-eup}) leverages official debate topics from the European Parliament.
-Each topic is a query, and the documents are speeches from Spanish parliamentarians that took part in the debate.
-The relevance judgments indicate whether a speech was part of the debate on the given topic or not.
+Finally, the Multilingual European Parliament Dataset (\textbf{Multi-EuP}, \citealp{yang-etal-2023-multi-eup}) uses European Parliament debate topics as queries, with speeches by Spanish parliamentarians as documents.
+Relevance judgments indicate whether a speech was part of a debate on a given topic.